DeadNews/action-setup-vs/README.md

 - name: Setup vapoursynth
   uses: deadnews/action-setup-vs@2545a3fdb0f62bbcf2a1b6df2aabf3f79741c54d # v1.0.1

-# or with `latest` tag, which is auto-updated on a schedule:
+# or with `latest` tag, which is auto-updated when the action file is modified:

 - name: Setup vapoursynth
   uses: deadnews/action-setup-vs@latest